Djhranicky/ConcertTracker-SE-Project/docs/Sprint3.md

   - should validate email field to be email format
   - should require password field
   - should not call AuthenticationService.register if form is invalid
+  - should call AuthenticationService.register if form is valid
+  - should handle registration error
 - Not Found Page
   - should be created
 - User Profile Page